wsj3/TF1/deployment.md

    - Use backup and restore processes only on server environments, not local development
    - Keep separate backups of your local development environment

+5. **GitHub Access Issues**
+   - If Digital Ocean cannot access the GitHub repository, check the GitHub app permissions
+   - Go to GitHub Settings > Applications > Authorized OAuth Apps > Digital Ocean
+   - Ensure the repository has been granted access

 ### Backup and Recovery
 1. Create database backup:
    ```powershell